-The eHelp Center assists students with access and basic technical problems using the WNCC portal, wncc.edu email, or Blackboard.
-The eHelp Center is located in the Learning Resource Center at the Scottsbluff campus, but assistance is available by phone, chat, text, or through an ever-expanding online knowledge base on the eHelp center website.
-The eHelp Center's services are available to all WNCC's students.
+The eHelp Center assists students, staff, and faculty with access and basic technical problems using the WNCC portal, WNCC e-mail, and Blackboard.
+The eHelp Center is located in the Library on the Scottsbluff campus, but assistance is available by phone, chat, text, or through an ever-expanding online knowledge base on the eHelp center website.
+The eHelp Center's services are available to all WNCC students, staff, and faculty.